 Thus, looking only at the micronutrient content of various types of meats, organ meats of any kind are the clear winners, followed by red meat and seafood, then pork, and then poultry.
 This doesn’t make any kind of meat unhealthy or bad for you, but it’s useful to note – if you have to rely on poultry for a substantial portion of your calories, you might want to take special care to make sure you’re getting enough micronutrients.

-Animal fat is one of the most delicious and completely guilt-free pleasures of the Paleo diet.
+Animal fat is one of the most delicious and completely guilt-free pleasures of Paleo.
 Who doesn’t love biting into a perfectly crispy slice of bacon or a succulent piece of steak?
 But not all fat is created equal: it’s important to know your fats and understand where they come from.
 Fats are classified into three main types, depending on the molecular structure of the fat: saturated, monounsaturated, and polyunsaturated.

 Saturated fats are the most demonized by the diet industry, but as Paleo dieters all know by now, they’re nowhere near the villains they’ve been made out to be.
 Getting plenty of saturated fat is a cornerstone of a healthy diet.
 Without going into the biology behind saturated and unsaturated fatty acids, the saturated kind are much more stable, and thus do not produce harmful inflammation and oxidative stress like unsaturated fats do.
 Saturated fats are solid at room temperature: if you’ve ever touched the hard, almost crumbly layer of fat on a beef roast, you’ve felt the texture of true saturated fat.